Posted in Buildings, Neighborhoods, Transportation

 Oakland Tribune Feb 1923

-Two lion cubs and a boa-constrictor formed the nucleus, with various monkeys, bobcats, a cinnamon bear, a mountain lion, and a badger completing the menagerie.
+Two lion cubs, a boa-constrictor, formed the nucleus, with various monkeys, bobcats, a cinnamon bear, a mountain lion, and a badger completing the menagerie.

 We’ve Moved!

-After many complaints were filed with the city council and the park board from the neighborhood residents around the Zoo, who said the animal collection was a nuisance.
+Following numerous complaints from neighborhood residents around the Zoo to the city council and the park board, the animal collection was deemed a nuisance.

 Oakland Tribune 1925

-In 1926 Henry Snow had a stroke and died in July of 1927.
-Snow’s son Sidney Snow continued in his father’s footsteps.
+In 1926, Henry Snow had a stroke and died in July 1927.
+Snow’s son, Sidney Snow, continued in his father’s footsteps.

 In 1936, Snow established the nonprofit organization East Bay Zoological Society, which was incorporated as the Alameda County Botanical and Zoological Society.